 - The cycle, known as the money multiplier, continues.

+If this happens, the money is not there to satisfy the requests, so the bank becomes insolvent.
 Bank failures during the Great Depression were catastrophic for those who lost their life savings in bank accounts.
-As a result, the Banking Act of 1933 established the Federal Deposit Insurance Corp., which protects deposits in participating banks up to certain limits.
+As a result, the Banking Act of 1933 established the Federal Deposit Insurance Corporation (FDIC), which protects deposits in participating banks up to certain limits.

 The FDIC provides a government guarantee that customers will get their money even if a bank’s investments go sour.
 Credit unions have similar coverage from the National Credit Union Share Insurance Fund.

-Federal Reserve Bank of Atlanta: Fractional Reserve Banking - An Economist's Perspective
+Federal Reserve Bank of Atlanta.
+"Fractional Reserve Banking - An Economist's Perspective."
+Accessed July 15, 2020.

-Board of Governors of the Federal Reserve System: Reserve Requirements
+Board of Governors of the Federal Reserve System.
+"Reserve Requirements," Accessed July 15, 2020.

-Financial Sense: Fractional Reserve Banking, Government and Moral Hazard
+Financial Sense.
+"Fractional Reserve Banking, Government and Moral Hazard."
+Accessed July 15, 2020.